External back door sizes: size guide

 Standard External Doors Sizes

-UK building regulations set a requirement for the minimum width and height of the entryway to your home – but as long as the main door to the property either meets or exceeds that requirement, then other external doors can be any size at all.
-Standard external door sizes include:
+UK building regulations set a requirement for the minimum width and height of the entryway to your home.
+As long as either your front or back doors of the property meets or exceeds that requirement, then other external doors can be any size at all.
+Standard door sizes include:

 - Widths of 27, 30, 33 and 36 inches